sarahnp7/aws-intermediate/labs/4-codedeploy.md

 For example, you have some infrastructure provisioned and pull code from GitHub.
 You update the code in GitHub and in a few moments your changes are live on the public facing HTTP web server.
 Auto-magic! 🏭🔮

-Let's learn create this CI now.
+Let's learn how to create this CI now.

 # Task

-Task: Build CI with CodeDeploy and code from GitHub, update code, see change in a browser
+Task: Build CI with CodeDeploy and code from GitHub, update code, and see the changes in a browser

 # Walk-through